emutos/manual/usermanual/docs/index.md

 You can also select all items (File -> Select All Items, Control a).
 Having done that, you can then use Shift Click to deselect items.

+Folder windows have several widgets of interest.

+* Scroll bars on the right and bottom allow scrolling.
+Click on the scroll bar for gross movement, or on the arrows at the ends of the scroll bar for fine movement.

+* The title bar, across the top, has the path to the current directory, e.g. `C:\AUTO\*.*` or `C:\*.*`.
+You can specify which files will show up in the window by [setting the file mask](#file-mask).
+The title bar shows the selected file mask.

+    To move the window around on the desktop, click and drag the title bar.

+* In the upper left-hand corner is the folder button.
+Clicking on this goes up a folder in the hierarchy.
+At the top folder of a partition, it will close the window.

+* To toggle full screen mode, click on the upper right full screen button.

+* To manually re-size, click on the lower right and drag as needed.

 #### File Information

 EmuTOS, like Atari TOS, uses the FAT file system, common on MS-DOS and Windows systems of the day.
 Thus file attributes are a bit different from those of modern operating systems.
 There is only one date, the date the file was last modified.
 Files may be marked hidden, system, and read-only.